dushyantpatel/code-rabbit-issue-planner/README.md

 - **Sinon** - Mocking and stubbing
 - **Supertest** - HTTP testing
 - **NYC (Istanbul)** - Code coverage

+Test utilities are provided in `test/test-helpers.ts` and a dedicated test Express server is available for integration tests.

 ## Project Structure